elemusma/ioc-peerless/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 19.3 =
+= 19.10 =
-Release Date: July 12th, 2022
+Release Date: November 8th, 2022

-Yoast SEO 19.3 is out today!
-In this release, we’ve rolled out some improvements to our Schema structured data implementation.
-In addition, we also added an Insights tab with information about your content, improved our content analyses and a whole lot more.
-Read more about what's new in Yoast SEO 19.3 in [our release post in English](https://yoa.st/release-12-7-22) or [our release post in Spanish](https://yoa.st/release-12-7-22-spanish)!
+Yoast SEO 19.10 is out today.
+This release mostly consists of bug fixes and enhancements.
+In addition, we're getting our WordPress plugins ready for the upcoming High Performance Order Storage feature in WooCommerce 7.1+.
+Update now!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-8-11-22) or [our release post in Spanish](https://yoa.st/release-8-11-22-spanish)!

 Enhancements:

-* Adds an Insights tab to the editors which contains the Flesch reading ease score and feedback, (estimated) reading time, and word count.
-Since the Flesch reading ease score has been moved to the insights tab, it is removed from the readability analysis.
-* Changes the `@id` of the main Schema `WebPage` node to be just the permalink for the current page, for interoperability with other plugins.
-* Changes the logic of the Schema generation to prefer featured image and in-content images instead of OpenGraph and Twitter images.
-* Uses the site logo set in the customizer as the logo in our Schema `Organization` output when a site has not set a logo in the Yoast SEO settings.
-* Improves the author meta tag to be displayed only on posts.
-* Adds a `wpseo_meta_author` hook to filter the content of the author meta tag.
-* Improves sentence recognition for German by disregarding ordinal numbers as potential sentence boundaries.
-* Adds canonical HTTP headers from RSS feeds to their parent URLs (for instance your homepage, or specific categories or tags), so the feeds themselves don't show up in search results.
-* Makes sure the `link` tag in the RSS feeds' `channel` section links to the most specific URL possible (for instance the category or tag the RSS feed is for) instead of the homepage.
-* Makes sure the title separator chosen in Yoast SEO is used for RSS feed titles too.
+* Improves the call-to-action feedback string of the _Flesch Reading Ease_ insight when the text is recognized as fairly difficult.

 Bugfixes:

-* Fixes a bug where the focus keyphrase in the Wincher integration table on posts and terms would not be marked with an asterisk.
+* Fixes a bug where a fatal error would be thrown in the classic editor in combination with certain plugins that misuse metabox hooks.
-* Fixes a bug where a warning would be triggered when author data wasn't available for a post.
+* Fixes a bug where users with site-wide basic access authentication would be prompted to insert their credentials when saving a post in Elementor if they didn't have the `manage_options` capability.
-* Fixes a bug where disabled settings in the General page would be set to `Off` upon saving the settings form.
+* Fixes a bug where Yoast SEO-related post meta data would not be saved if a user without the `manage_options` capability would save a post in Elementor.

-* Fixes a bug where the desktop preview would show a truncated title, while the title length progress bar and title width assessment would indicate that the title length was still within the limits.
-* Fixes a bug where the keyphrase density assessment errors, or fails to mark the found keyphrases in the text, when using keyphrases that include some regular expression control characters, for example brackets.
+Other:

+* Deprecates the hooks used to add custom content to the Yoast SEO settings pages, in preparation for future releases.
+The following hooks have been deprecated: `wpseo_tools_overview_list_items`, `wpseo_settings_tab_crawl_cleanup`, `wpseo_settings_tab_site_analysis`, `Yoast\WP\SEO\admin_author_archives_meta`, `Yoast\WP\SEO\admin_date_archives_meta`, `Yoast\WP\SEO\admin_post_types_beforearchive`, `Yoast\WP\SEO\admin_post_types_archive`, `Yoast\WP\SEO\admin_taxonomies_meta`, `wpseo_admin_other_section`, `wpseo_admin_opengraph_section`, `wpseo_admin_pinterest_section`, `wpseo_admin_twitter_section`, `wpseo_import_other_plugins`.
+* Ensures compatibility with the _High Performance Order Storage_ feature in WooCommerce 7.1+.
+* Sets the WordPress tested up to version to 6.1.

-= 19.2 =
+= 19.9 =
-Release Date: June 28th, 2022
+Release Date: October 25th, 2022

-Yoast SEO 19.2 is out today!
-In this release, we've rolled out some improvements to the content and SEO analyses and we've added an integration with WordProof to timestamp privacy pages on the blockchain.
-Read more about what's new in Yoast SEO 19.2 in [our release post in English](https://yoa.st/release-28-6-22) or [our release post in Spanish](https://yoa.st/release-28-6-22-spanish)!
+Yoast SEO 19.9 is out today.
+Yoast SEO already supports the Schema necessary for Google's Site Names update, but we've expanded support for it in this release.
+In addition, we give users more control over what names they can add, including an alternate title.
+Of course, there's a lot more, so check it out!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-25-10-22) or [our release post in Spanish](https://yoa.st/release-25-10-22-spanish)!

 Enhancements:

-* NEW: Adds an integration with WordProof, which allows for improving the trustworthiness of the privacy policy and terms and conditions pages by adding a timestamp.
-* Adds support for `webp` images for OpenGraph output.
-* Adds a notice that displays when Yoast SEO Premium is installed but not activated prompting the user to activate it.
-* Adds a new filter `wpseo_change_home_url` that allows changing the URL checked by the Ryte integration, to support more versatile hosting setups.
-* Adds a `meta author` tag to ensure that LinkedIn picks up the name of a post author properly.
-* Adds the name of the article author to the `author` section of the `Article` schema piece, to ensure that Pinterest picks up the name of a post author properly.
-* Enables sorting on the SEO and readability score columns on the post overview page.
-* Ensures the Bing XML sitemap ping is only sent if IndexNow is disabled.
-* Prevents XML sitemap pings for blogs that aren't public.
-* Improves the content analysis by excluding blockquote HTML elements.
-* Improves the sentence recognition by disregarding abbreviations and initials as potential sentence boundaries.
-* Improves the text analysis by not splitting sentences on semicolon ;.
-* Improves the text analysis by supporting sentence detection for declarative sentences in quotation marks.
-* Improves the text analysis in Elementor by not always splitting on ellipsis &#8230; regardless of whether the next sentence has a valid beginning or not.
+* Adds input fields to overwrite the site name, as well as an extra input field for a (potentially shorter) alternate name.
+Google introduced new support for [site names in Google Search](https://developers.google.com/search/blog/2022/10/introducing-site-names-on-search).
+Yoast SEO already outputs this value correctly, using the WordPress site name.
+With these changes, we have increased the control site owners have over this value.
+* Improves the Schema output for Organization by no longer putting out an empty array if no social profiles have been added for it.
+* Adds immediate keyphrase tracking after connecting to Wincher.

 Bugfixes:

-* Fixes a bug that would cause the First-time configuration to crash when completing indexation with the Yoast admin bar menu hidden.
+* Fixes a bug where a fatal error would be thrown when using the `wpseo_breadcrumb_links` filter in the wrong way on PHP 8.0+.
-* Fixes a bug where filtering the OpenGraph and Twitter image to a URL containing ampersands would lead to encoding issues.
+* Fixes a bug where social or canonical URLs containing `@` would lead to encoding issues.
+Props to [@stodorovic](https://github.com/stodorovic).
-* Fixes a bug where HTML tags in the `og:description` meta tag would be displayed encoded instead of being removed completely.
+* Fixes a bug where the buttons in the _FAQ_ and in the _how-to_ block would be hardly visible when using a dark theme.
-* Fixes a bug where the sitemap `image:loc` URLs containing ampersands would lead to encoding issues.
+* Fixes a bug where the number of words would be counted incorrectly when using Cyrillic script.
+Props to [kudinovfedor](https://github.com/kudinovfedor).
+* Fixes a bug where the _previously used keyphrase_ assessment would also appear under the readability analysis tab when the cornerstone content toggle would be switched on.
-* Fixes a bug where notices would show an abnormally large heading in Yoast SEO Premium page.
+* Fixes a bug where the SEO optimization routine would give an error when an image file of an image linked in a post could not be retrieved.
+* Fixes a bug where the wrong canonical URL would be set on attachment pages.

 Other:

-* Renames the 'Keyphrase in title' SEO assessment to 'Keyphrase in SEO title'.
+* Adds taxonomy information to breadcrumbs of type "term" to be able to filter them better with the `wpseo_breadcrumb_links` filter.
+Props to [@svenvonarx](https://github.com/svenvonarx).
+* Adds a `wpseo_primary_category_admin_pages` filter to enable the use of the primary category in the post URL of additional admin pages besides the default ones.
+Props to [@ssvet](https://github.com/ssvet).
+* Reinstates the `wpseo_twitter_card_type` filter that was wrongly deprecated in 19.8.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).